Trench warfare: Precursors

 Field works have existed for as long as there have been armies.
 Roman legions, when in the presence of an enemy, entrenched camps nightly when on the move.
+The Roman general Belisarius had his soldiers dig a trench as part of the Battle of Dara in 530 AD.

-Trench warfare was also documented during the defense of Medina in a siege known as the Battle of the Trench (627 AD).
+Trench warfare was also documented during the defence of Medina in a siege known as the Battle of the Trench (627 AD).
 The architect of the plan was Salman the Persian who suggested digging a trench to defend Medina.

 There are examples of trench digging as a defensive measure during the Middle Ages in Europe, such as during the Piedmontese Civil War, where it was documented that on the morning of May 12, 1640, the French soldiers, having already captured the left bank of the Po river and gaining control of the bridge connecting the two banks of the river, and wanting to advance to the Capuchin Monastery of the Monte, deciding that their position wasn't secure enough for their liking, then choose to advance on a double attack on the trenches, but were twice repelled.
 Eventually, on the third attempt, the French broke through and the defenders were forced to flee with the civilian population, seeking the sanctuary of the local Catholic church, the Santa Maria al Monte dei Cappuccini, in Turin, also known at that time as the Capuchin Monastery of the Monte.
-An interesting read is about the Eucharistic Miracle of Turin, Italy, on May 12, 1640.

-In early modern warfare troops used field works to block possible lines of advance.
+In early modern warfare, troops used field works to block possible lines of advance.
 Examples include the Lines of Stollhofen, built at the start of the War of the Spanish Succession of 1702–1714, the Lines of Weissenburg built under the orders of the Duke of Villars in 1706, the Lines of Ne Plus Ultra during the winter of 1710–1711, and the Lines of Torres Vedras in 1809 and 1810.